cryptocav/id-comparator/VSCODE_GIT_SETUP.md

     -   Click "Open Folder."
     -   Navigate to the folder where your local Git repository is located.
+    -   If you cloned the directory already it will have been saved locally.
     -   Select the folder and click "Open."
     -   VSCode will load the repository, showing its contents in the "Explorer" view and its branches in the "Source Control" view.
 -   Clone a Remote Repository